Ordina-Group/cursus-docker/slides/markdown/continuousdelivery.md

 We will clone a remote repo which contains our StickyNote sources.
 That cloned repo will be served by GitLAB.

 - Go to create new project, fill in the form as follows:
-  - Project path: stickynote
+  - Project path: `stickynote`
   - Import project from: "git Any repo by URL" `https://github.com/OrdinaNederland/cursus-docker-sampleapp.git`
-  - Visibility Level: Public
+  - Visibility Level: `Public`
 - Create project

 You can now check the sources (and change them if you like) using the GitLAB webinterface.

 ## Setting up Jenkins
 Jenkins will be used as our main Continuous Delivery tool.
-It will build our code, our docker images and manage our Docker containers
+It will build our code, our docker images and manage our Docker containers.

 ### Setting up Jenkins - Dockerfile
 Jenkins is available as Docker image but for this workshop we build our own Jenkins image.
 We use the Jenkins base image.
-- Go to the `/mnt/sda1/cursus-docker/continuous` directory and create a folder called `jenkins`
+- Go to the `/mnt/sda1/cursus-docker/continuous/jenkins` folder.
-- In the newly created folder, create a file named `Dockerfile` with the following content.
+- Create a file named `Dockerfile` with the following content:

 ```docker
 FROM jenkins:1.642.1